AppFair/appfair.github.io/index.md

 ### Do I need a Mac to develop App Fair apps?

 *Technically*, no: you could theoretically use any OS to write the Swift code for your `/App-Name/App.git` fork.
-Since the Integration and Release phases of the App Fair process are all run in the cloud, no client-side build and run activity is required.
+Since the Integration and Release stages of the App Fair process are all run in the cloud, no client-side build and run activity is required.

 In practice, however, to develop anything but the most trivial of apps requires being able to use a modern IDE, debugger, and the ability to run your app locally in order to test and refine the behavior.

 ### Why is my `integrate` pull request never merged?

 Your `integrate` PRs are not intended to ever be merged into the [appfair/App.git](https://github.com/appfair/App/pulls) repository.
-Rather, they are required merely to trigger the `pull_request_target` GitHub action that initiates the `integrate-release` phases.
+Rather, they are required merely to trigger the `pull_request_target` GitHub action that initiates the `integrate-release` stages.

 ### Are App Fair apps signed?

 Yes.
 As of macOS 12, all apps must be signed in order to run on every native architecture.
 The same requirement exists for iOS.
-The `Integrate` phase of the App Fair process signs the app with an ad-hoc signing certificate in order to satisfy this requirement.
+The `Integrate` stage of the App Fair process signs the app with an ad-hoc signing certificate in order to satisfy this requirement.

 ### What is ad-hoc code signing?